owfm/owfm.me/posts/developer-experience.md

 1. React
 1. Typescript
 1. AG-Grid

-- **Credit Optimisation Tool**: A data exploration tool built in React using Highcharts, and an express backend-for-frontend service performing data-fetching and aggregation from multiple internal data sources, including a data lake, SQL tables, and other business streams.
-The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search and filtering interface.
-The first phase release of this tool has been hugely successful, and I was asked to present it the executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

-1. React / Express
-1. Typescript
-1. Highcharts
-1. Express
-1. SQL, MongoDB, Postgres

 - **SonarQube Integration**: I have overseen our team's integration with SonarQube for static code-checking and code-quality checks, incorporating it into our PR and CI/CD workflow.